 The Archive is an important part of our work in maintaining the traditions of fine art printmaking through academic and artist study.
 A huge amount of time has been invested into listing and documenting the archive, but it now needs further expert input and curation.
 It is envisaged that the gallery archive space will have a rolling programme of Archive Exhibitions, which will allow display of unique prints, many have previously not been exhibited for public viewing.

-The current studio has no space to allow for visitors.
-The expiry of the Study Centre’s current lease in 2024 has opened up an exciting opportunity for expansion.
 The new premises will include a gallery space, and room to display and allow access to the Curwen Archive of prints and documents.

 This additional space will accommodate specialist archival storage and display, as well as enabling opening the Curwen Archive for free viewing access as a historical artistic resource to printmakers, academics, students and the public.
 As well as exhibiting some of the archive prints, the gallery space will also be an affordable space to facilitate our members and artists at all levels to exhibit their work, bringing together and linking contemporary fine art printmakers and printmaking with its historical counterparts in the same space.